yeswework/fabrica-dev-kit/README.md

 ## Further info ##

-The Gulp build routine (which is executed by `gulp build`, or `gulp` if you also want to live compile changed files) runs the following optimisations:
+The Gulp build routine (which is executed by `gulp build`, or `gulp` if you also want to live compile / sync changed files) runs the following optimisations:

 * Assembles all theme assets and code into a WordPress-compatible structure in a `build` folder
 * Creates a `style.css` containing a theme header and a `functions.php` which invokes all other relevant project scripts and styles